Consider the differences in these two scenarios:

 According to the American Psychology Association, those who are prone to anger are nearly three times more likely to have a heart attack.
 Hostile individuals are also at a high risk of stroke, depression and obesity.
 So chill out.
 The truth is, a trip to the store is not a competition.
 Getting cut off in traffic or being the target of a rude gesture is not a big deal in the grand scheme of things.
 Just remember that.
 Consider the other driver.
 Maybe that guy who just cut you off simply didn’t realize it, or they’re having a really bad day.
 Take a deep breath and let it go.
 The key is don’t take it personally.
 More than likely, that person tailgating you or driving slowly isn’t doing it to enjoy your frustration.

-4) Take a look in the mirrorpicture of a side mirror with traffic reflected in it
+4) Take a look in the mirror

 If you find yourself consistently having your own issues with aggressive driving, take a good look at your own behavior.
 Ask yourself: Do you regularly drive over the speed limit?
 Honk your horn at others?
 Tailgate?
 If you are part of the problem, maybe it’s time you became part of the solution.
 These are just a few ways to avoid road rage and aggressive driving.
 A calm, prepared disposition while driving can help you avoid everything from a bad situation on the road to over-stressing on a regular basis.

 Do you have ideas you want to share?
 We’d love to hear from you so we can share them out on Facebook or Twitter.
 And remember, if you need our help for any reason, don’t hesitate to contact us by email to [email protected] or our 24-hour emergency line at 1-800-440-9523.